Transitioning Out of the U.S. Border Patrol

 If you have prior military service, understand how this affects your annuity and what deposits may be required.

-The Military Buyback Program allows federal employees to purchase their military service time to increase their retirement annuity.
-This program is particularly beneficial for those who have served in the military and are now working in a federal civilian position.
+The Military Buyback Program allows federal employees to apply their military service time toward their civilian retirement annuity.
+This program may be an option for those who served in the military and are now working in a federal civilian position.

 The process involves paying a deposit into the Federal Employees Retirement System (FERS) or the Civil Service Retirement System (CSRS), which is then used to calculate your retirement benefits.
 The deposit amount is typically a percentage of your military base pay, plus interest.
 For FERS employees, the deposit equals 3% of military base pay, while for CSRS employees, it's 7%.

-One of the key benefits of participating in the Military Buyback Program is the potential increase in your retirement annuity.
+One potential benefit of the Military Buyback Program is an increase in credited service time, which may impact retirement annuity calculations under FERS or CSRS.
 For instance, if you served for 4 years in the military and bought back that time, instead of receiving an annuity calculated at 5% of your average high three salary after working 5 years, it would increase to 9% of your high three average salary.

 As an example, let's say a federal employee served 4 years in the military and then worked in a federal civilian position for 30 years.
 If they didn't buy back their military time, they would retire with 30 years of service.
 However, if they chose to buy back their military time, they would retire with 34 years of service.
 This additional time could significantly increase their retirement annuity.